 NDTV: Grow a building?

 Peter Barrett: So, there is carbon in the air.
-All the material in the air require to build a building.
-You can imagine with the right catalyst and the right material science, having a building grow out of literally thin air and in the process take in carbon in the air which is something that has a key value.
+There's all the material in the air required to build a building.
+You can imagine with the right catalyst and the right material science, having a building grow out of literally thin air and in the process take carbon out of the air which is something that has a key value.

 Peter Barrett: Well, there is no laws of Physics to be broken.
 It is just engineering and having the right computation to do that engineering.

 NDTV: Wow.
 That is mind blowing.
 And you also mentioned you are working on optical computing.
 What do you mean by that?

 Peter Barrett: That is correct.
 So, there is, one of the limitations of computing today is to move electrons around inside silicon takes enormous amount of power, generates enormous amount of heat.
 And there are limits as to how small you can make a device that uses electrons to do the computing.
 Photons are much easy to move around.
 They are potentially much, much lower power and you could do computation on a huge scale, which physically isn't possible with electrons and silicon.
 So we have a number of efforts on the way to use optics instead of electronics to build next generation computers, to build things that can accelerate machine learning and be faster than conventional electronics.

 NDTV: So give me an example of something you are working on, or a problem you are trying to solve, very specific.
 If you would like to.